 This style of iterative, evidence-based design mirrors Evidence Action’s own approach – but it remains otherwise rare in the sector.
 This was even more pronounced in 2001, before the randomista trend had begun in full: Two major research organizations: J-PAL and IPA, were founded in 2003 and 2002 respectively.

-TASCA launched a Manual Chlorinator pilot in Chilamate, Matagalpa in 2001, and a year later scaled to 21 installations in gravity-fed water systems in northern Matagalpa and Jinotega Departments.
+TASCA launched a Manual Chlorinator pilot in Chilamate, Matagalpa in 2001.
+There, they began working with Sergio Romero, a Nicaraguan epidemiology technician for the Ministry of Health (MINSA).
+Sergio had over 20 years experience overseeing rural health issues, and helped them scale to 21 installations in gravity-fed water systems in northern Matagalpa and Jinotega Departments.

 Instead of patenting, Fred and Charles decided to draft an operating manual and make it available to all on the internet – likely one of the earliest examples of modern open sourcing in the development sector.